 It is believed it was first founded in 1655 and was a female monastery of nuns.
 It played an important part in the Greek revolution and is known fondly as the ‘Admiral’.
 The church is now an art museum and the beautiful Byzantine structure is worth seeing for its design and decoration alone.

 Open: April to November, Tuesday to Sunday 10 am to 5 pm

 Other points of interest in Hydra

 Leonard Cohen’s House

-In 1960 the Canadian musician and songwriter ( most famous for ‘Alleluia”) bought a small house on Hydra after seeing a poster for Greece in gloomy London.
+In 1960, the Canadian musician and songwriter ( most famous for ‘Hallelujah”) bought a small house on Hydra after seeing a poster for Greece in gloomy London.
 It was a big deal to commit to a single place in those days, especially for a wandering musician but a bequest from his Grandmother made it possible.

 Leonard went on to live on Hydra for 20 years and created some of his best work on the island including Days of Kindness and Bird on a Wire.